-Vote results: the four winners of the very first Republik totems
+Discover the four winners of Republik's very first totems

 By not mentioning the destination and schedule of the second Republik Offsite, our president, Vincent Fortin, and our culture manager, Martin Bertrand, surprised the whole team with a full social-inspired getaway.
 The goal: put together an Offsite that could allow us to reiterate our social standards.
 Here's how they made it happen.

 "I think standards must represent the foundations of a business, rules to live by every day.
 Hence why ours are actions: not only do they inspire us, but they also guide us daily’’ explains Vincent.

 "An offsite is the perfect opportunity to showcase our social standards.
 We embody them daily, but with the offsite, we were able to experience every one of them individually.
 With our fast-growing team, it was also the right moment to make sure everyone would process them correctly, understand when to use them and learn to which work aspects they are linked to."

 Starting from there, our game master, Martin, had the mission to build a schedule that would do Vincent's vision justice.
 A program in which each activity would bring something different to the table.
 "All activities planned were built to represent a different standard.
 We also briefed each guest so they could understand why we handpicked them."

 Starting with our social standards, here's a portrait of each workshop that took place during that one-of-a-kind weekend.

 We're all on the same team, and we share a common vision of a better world.
 We implement that vision on a day-by-day rule.
 Since 2015, we are B-Corp certified, and year after year, we re-evaluate our ways in the hopes of getting better.
 Last year, we did a giant step and committed ourselves to give our time and expertise to people that share our values and ambitions, employees and clients included.